NFL Preview Week: 10 bold predictions, including a Patriots failure

 8. The Jets go 0-16

 This may not seem like an especially bold prediction, but then again, consider that the NFL has seen just four winless teams since 1944.
 The shockingly inept Jets are primed to be the fifth.
 After opting not to resign receivers Brandon Marshall and Eric Decker, Gang Green was forced to put Quincy Enunwa, its best receiver, on injured reserve when he suffered a devastating neck injury.
-That leaves Robbie Anderson and his 42 career catches as the Jets No. 1 option.
-All due respect to Anderson because he’s not a bad player, but that’s a joke.
-But, it gets worse.
+That leaves Robby Anderson and his 42 career catches as the Jets No. 1 option.
+He’s not a bad player, but that’s a joke.

 9. Carson Wentz throws for 4,500 yards, leads Eagles to playoffs

 During my preseason visit to Philly for their Dolphins game, it didn’t take long to see why Wentz is described affectionately as a “football junkie.”
 At 24 years old, he prepares more like a 34-year-old.
-To put it simply, Wentz prides himself on identifying where to place his protection and what play to check into as much or more as throwing a good ball.
-With quality tackles on both the right and left side, along with the addition of red-zone monster Alshon Jeffrey and speed demon Torrey Smith (both of whom have played well in preseason), we can expect a much more polished player under center in Philly.
+Wentz prides himself on identifying where to place his protection and what play to check into as much or more as throwing a good ball.
+With quality tackles on both sides, along with the addition of red-zone monster Alshon Jeffery and speed demon Torrey Smith (both of whom have played well in preseason), expect a more polished player under center in Philly.
 For a player like Wentz, having 16 starts under his belt makes all the difference.

 10. Cowboys finish last in NFC East